Social buying is not only a hot topic. It’s also the future of commerce.

 And so are the possibilities for improvement.

 The following encompasses all types of data that can drive your social selling forward.
 A thorough brand would collect them all, though that would take some time and money.
-If you’re considering social listening as a growth technique, better focus on one or two at the time:
+If you’re considering social listening as a growth technique, better focus on one or two at a time:

 1. Brand Intelligence